jlaunonen/mips-linux-uclibc/README.md

-# mips-linux-uclibc cross-toolchain on Gentoo (WIP)
+# mips-linux-uclibc cross-toolchain on Gentoo

 This document aims to guide the reader to creating their own mips-linux-uclibc toolchain using tools provided by Gentoo linux.
 The versions and configurations used here are not totally vanilla and thus need more hands-on involvement than just running a long magic command.

-Resulting (stage 3) toolchain will contain following versions of various packages (excluding gentoo revisions):
+Resulting (stage 3) toolchain will contain following versions of various packages (excluding Gentoo revisions):

 - `gcc-6.4.0` C-compiler (different/more recent version may probably be used freely)
 - `binutils-2.29.1` (different/more recent version may probably be used freely)